ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 Interaction objects may or may not live inside the player's camera rig depending on whether or not they should move with the player.
 Interaction controllers, _including_ Interaction Hands, always live underneath the Interaction Manager, and the Interaction Manager should be a sibling of the camera object.

-## Physical by Default
+# Just add InteractionBehaviour! {#ie-just-add-interactionbehaviour}

-When you add an InteractionBehaviour component to an object, a couple of things happen automatically:
+When you add an [InteractionBehaviour][ref_InteractionBehaviour] component to an object, a couple of things happen automatically:

 - If it didn't have one before, the object will gain a [Rigidbody][rigidbody] component with gravity enabled, making it a physically-simulated object governed by Unity's PhysX engine.
 If your object doesn't have a [Collider][collider], it will fall through the floor!
 - Assuming you have an Interaction Manager with one or more interaction controllers beneath it, you'll be able to pick up, poke, and smack the object with your hands or VR controller.

+[ref_InteractionBehaviour]: @ref Leap.Unity.Interaction.InteractionBehaviour

 The first example in the Interaction Engine package showcases the default behavior of a handful of different objects when they first become interaction objects.